Click here for current wildfire information and restrictions.

 They're cute.
 They're cuddly.
 And they're just a bundle of personality.
 Alpacas are one of the most entertaining animals you can find on any farm in Mt.
 Hood Territory or beyond.
 That may be why our destination has more of them than just about any other county out there.
 Alpacas at Marquam Hill Ranch is one of the largest alpaca farms around and boasts several champion animals.
 In addition to getting up close and personal with them, you can learn all about their different types of fiber and come home with the softest sweater you've ever felt in your life.

-Fir Point Farms is known for their country store with homemade pastries, including amazing cinnamon rolls, plus their apple cider donuts are legendary.
+Fir Point Farms is known for their country store with homemade pastries, which includes amazing cinnamon rolls (their apple cider donuts available in the fall are legendary.)
 But on top of that, they have tree-climbing pygmy goats.
 As if that weren't enough, their resident bunnies are pretty darn adorable too.
 If you come back in the fall, you can enjoy their six acres of pumpkins and family fun.

-Located in Wilsonville, Frog Pond Farm is a family-run farm providing entertainment for the entire family.
-This season the farm will open on May 3.
+Located in Wilsonville, Frog Pond Farm is a family run farm providing entertainment for the entire family.
 With over 80 animals to see, interact with, and feed, plus plenty of outside activities and games, you're sure to have a great time.
 Animals include goats, llamas, guinea pigs and even two camels named Dude and Jerry!

 Known for her expertise in growing native and rare plants for any garden, Out in the Garden Nursery owner Carol Westergreen also cares for several animals that are all part of the experience there.
 Enthusiastic goats that love attention, plus chickens of all sorts of exotic varieties are fun critters your kids can meet.
 Bonus activities: Try to find Grayson, their cat who tends to grab a catnap in unique places.